cammurray/randomator/README.md

 # Randomator
 C# library for generating randomness

 I created this library as for one of my projects, I needed to have random "user" data.
+There are so many projects like this, but none that appear to provide region specific and realistic information, e.g an address that really is Australian, or German, or names that are applicable for the area.
 I plan to add more randomness to this overtime.

 Markov capabilities (sentence generator) have been taken from https://github.com/chriscore/MarkovSharp under MIT license.
 Thanks to Chris Core for this work.
 All the code for Markov is in the Markov folder.